Vehicle, occupant discovered in north side pond

 The case is still under investigation, and anyone with any further information is urged to contact Deputy Joe Underwood at 765-614-3477.

-But while police did not release information on who specifically was inside the vehicle, the nephew of missing Kokomo woman Esther Westenbarger, 51 years old at the time of her disappearance on Nov.
+But while police have not yet released information on who specifically was inside the vehicle, the nephew of a missing Kokomo woman Esther Westenbarger, 51 years old at the time of her disappearance on Nov.
 12, 2009, took to social media Wednesday evening and addressed the incident.

-Calling Wednesday a bittersweet day, her nephew wrote that his “Aunt Esther Westenbarger was found in her car at a bottom of a lake in Kokomo,” his post said in part, adding that he was asking for prayers for the entire family.
+Calling Wednesday a bittersweet day, her nephew wrote that his “Aunt Esther Westenbarger was found in her car at a bottom of a lake in Kokomo," adding that he was asking for prayers for the entire family.

 A Tribune photographer at Wednesday’s scene also observed some of Westenbarger’s family and friends standing nearby as authorities pulled the vehicle out of the water.

 Westenbarger was last seen around 1:30 a.m. on Nov.
-12, 2009, at Miller’s Tavern, 129 W. Elm St., and she was appearing to walk in the direction of her 2005 Cadillac CTS that was parked nearby, Tribune archives stated.
+12, 2009, at Miller’s Tavern, 129 W. Elm St., and she was believed to be walking in the direction of her 2005 Cadillac CTS that was parked nearby, Tribune archives stated.

 She has been missing ever since.